anlztrk/translit/EnglishPronunciation.md

 A final vowel is usually the mark of a foreign word, which is why final vowels tend to have the 'continental' values: sushi, cello, haiku.
 Earlier borrowings were nativized, meaning that final vowels had to be written as diphthongs (e.g. Munsee, Hindoo).

-Since final \-e is already in use, we used to mark one that was supposed to be pronounced (Chloë \= klöë), or, if we were borrowing from French, we retained the accent (café = kâfä).
+Since final \-e is already in use, we used to mark one that was supposed to be pronounced (Chloi \= kloʊi), or, if we were borrowing from French, we retained the accent (café = kæfeɪ).
 But English seems to be so allergic to diacritics that these helpful conventions have largely been lost.

 ### Vowels before r

 r is hell on English vowels; it tends to color the vowels, and in many dialects, disappear.
-In GA there are 12 monophthongal vowels, but only 6 can appear before r\-- ä ë ô ö ò u\-- plus @r, which is really just a prolonged vocalic r.
+In GA there are 12 monophthongal vowels, but only 6 can appear before ɹ\-- eɪ i ɑ oʊ ɔ u\-- plus əɹ, which is really just a prolonged vocalic r.

-43. An ôw, ô, or ò resulting from the previous rules changes to ö before an r: course = körs, for = för.
+43. An aʊ, ɑ, or ɔ resulting from the previous rules changes to oʊ before an ɹ: course = koʊɹs, for = foʊɹ.

-44. war is pronounced wör, except before a vowel: warlock, war, dwarf = wörlôk, wör, dwörf; and wor is pronounced w@r: word, worst, worry.
+44. war is pronounced woʊɹ, except before a vowel: warlock, war, dwarf = woʊɹlɑk, woʊr, dwoʊrf; and wor is pronounced wəɹ: word, worst, worry.

-45. ê or â before a double r (and ê before ri) become ä: terror, marry, merit = tär@r, märë, märît.
+45. ɛ or æ before a double r (and ɛ before ri) become eɪ: terror, marry, merit = teɪrər, meɪri, meɪrɪt.

-46. â before any other r becomes ô: mark, star \= môrk, stôr.
+46. æ before any other r becomes ɑ: mark, star \= mɑrk, stɑr.

-47. ê, î, û before r are reduced to schwa: perk, fir, fur = p@rk, f@r, f@r.
+47. ɛ, ɪ, ʌ before r are reduced to schwa: perk, fir, fur = pəɹk, fər, fər.

 Thanks to the infamous rule 45, I pronounce Mary, merry, marry the same.
 If you left this rule out, it would probably correctly predict the pronounciation of Easterners and Britons who distinguish them.